Buying a business in Florida can be exciting and stressful.

 For most business transactions, this is the defining element of the contract.
 The seller and buyer must agree on the purchase price.
 Debts and liabilities may also need to be taken into consideration during price negotiations.

 The parties must agree on how and when payment will occur.
-Typically, the buyer delivers 5-10% of the purchase agreement price immediately after signing the agreement.
+Typically, the buyer delivers 5-10% of the Florida business purchase agreement price immediately after signing the agreement.
 This is standard, but not required.

 What is and isn’t a part of the transaction should be included in the agreement.
 Being as descriptive and detailed as possible will help reduce any potential misunderstandings.